JuliaLang/julia/doc/stdlib/parallel.rst

    ..
 Docstring generated from Julia source

-   Create a ``Task`` (i.e. thread, or coroutine) to execute the given function (which must be callable with no arguments).
+   Create a ``Task`` (i.e. coroutine) to execute the given function (which must be callable with no arguments).
 The task exits when this function returns.

 .. function:: yieldto(task, arg = nothing)